 To get started, place the plants, still in their pots, in the container and arrange them until you're pleased with the look.

 Step 2: Water Your Garden

-Add about two inches of water in the bottom of the container.
+Add about 2 inches of water in the bottom of the container.

 Step 3: Add Decorative Material